Waterstruck, coal-fired bricks. Made in the formats DNF, FF and HF and in 39 colours.

 Photo: Anders Sune Berg

 Article about the project in Petersen Magazine 39, 2018

 Last year, Anupama Kundoo took part in a competition to build a new guesthouse at Krabbesholm Højskole.
 Her concept involved Kolumba and a description of both the project and the brick is included in the exhibition at Louisiana.

-The Architect’s Studio: Anupama Kundoo – Taking Time.
+TAKING TIME.
 Anupama Kundoo’s own home, Wall House, built in 2000 in Auroville, India.
 Photo: Javier Callejas

 Architect Anupama Kundoo led the workshop at Krabbesholm, 12–13 May 2019.
 Photo: Martin Schubert